-Spe ecies Name Skipjack tuna (Katsuwonus pelamis) C1 Category C Stock Status - Minimum Requirements CI C1.1 C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment Yes process, OR are considered by scientific authorities to be negligible.
-C1.2 reference po s considered, in its most recent stock assessment, to have a biomass above the limit int (or proxy), OR removals by the fishery under assessment are considered by scientific o be negligible.
-Yes • Clause outcome: Pass C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.
-Since Since 2000 (Bigelow et al., 2000), assessments for skipjack in the Western and Central Pacific Ocean (WCPO) have been conducted
+Spe Species Name Skipjack tuna (Katsuwonus pelamis) C1 Category C Stock Status - Minimum Requirements CI C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment Yes process, OR are considered by scientific authorities to be negligible.
+C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible. • • Clause outcome.
+Pass

+C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.